PROTEUS-SIM/transducer-characterization/README.md

 **Note:** a [full](https://github.com/PROTEUS-SIM/PROTEUS?tab=readme-ov-file#installation-of-the-simulator)
-installation of PROTEUS, including k-Wave, geometry data, flow solver, and vtkToolbox, is **not** required if you are only going use it for transducer calibration.
+installation of PROTEUS, including k-Wave, geometry data, flow solver, and vtkToolbox, is **not** required if you are only going use it for transducer characterization.

 **Note (optional):** installation of [k-Wave](https://github.com/PROTEUS-SIM/PROTEUS?tab=readme-ov-file#k-wave) is required if you intend to reproduce Fig. 6.2 of my thesis.